bbdataviz/Bergen-Project---Data-Analysis-Visualization/README.md

 - UX testing during the development process with former HG patients, an HG domain expert (Jone Trovik), and participants from the general public
 - Refinement of both prototypes
-- Conceptual ideas for a final study design using biometric sensors (Electrodermal Activity, Eye-Tracking)
+- Conceptual ideas for a final study design using biometric sensors (Electrodermal Activity, Eye-Tracking) -> Master's Thesis